 The Jaldhaka Valley

 Throughout its journey, Jaldhaka has created several tourist destinations in Dooars.
-Most important among them from a tourism perspective is the Jaldhaka Valley which roughly covers the area between Bindu where the Jaldhaka river enters India and.
+Most important among them from a tourism perspective is the Jaldhaka Valley which roughly covers the area between Bindu where the Jaldhaka river enters India.

-Another small village beside Jaldhaka river located midway between Bindu and Jhalong.
-There is a forest bungalow at Paren where tourist may stay.
+Another small village beside the Jaldhaka river is located midway between Bindu and Jhalong.
+There is a forest bungalow at Paren where tourists may stay.
 Some private tourist accommodations have also come up in the area in the recent past.

 There are a number of picturesque small villages in the area including Bindu, where a very old dam over Jaldhaka is built.
 This Dam is known as the Bindu Dam and is the first one built in Independent India.
 More